Shaunm1724/poke-rank/README.md

 # App that ranks Pokemon Based on Votes in Random battles

-This web app allows users to vote for Pokémon in the context of **random battles**, then ranks them based on community feedback.
+This web app allows users to vote for Pokémon in the context of **random battles**, then ranks them based on win percentage.

 ---